brndd/arma3-succ/readme.md

-# SUCC -- Shitty Unit Cross-group Communication
+# SUCC -- Shitty Unelegant Cross-group Communication

 ## What is this?